-Credentials'
+Credentials

-28. After an exchange of views the meeting recognised that all CDCC member countries present at the tenth session were represented by properly constituted and duly authorized delegations.
+28. After an exchange of views the meeting recognized that all CDCC member countries present at the tenth session were represented by properly constituted and duly authorized delegations.

-Agenda Item 13 - Place and date of CDCC XI
+Agenda Item 13 - Place and date of the eleventh meeting of CDCC

-29. The meeting agreed that the secretariat should consult member states to determine the place and date of the eleventh CDCC meeting.
+29. The meeting agreed that the secretariat should consult member States to determine the place and date of the eleventh meeting of CDCC.